MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolsite-class.md

  The styles to be added from the current window styles.

  `nFlags`
  Window positioning flags.
-For a list of possible values, see the [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of possible values, see the [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) function in the Windows SDK.

 ### Return Value
  Nonzero if the styles are changed, otherwise zero.